hardaker/draft-pwouters-powerbind/README.md

    create a hierarchical trust base with the DNSSEC root public keys at the top, followed by Top Level domain (TLD) keys one level underneath.
-While the root and TLD zones are asumed to be almost exclusively delegation-only zones, there is currently no method to audit these zones to ensure they behave as a delegation-only zone.
+While the root and TLD zones are asumed to be almost exclusively delegation-only zones, there is currently no interoperable and automatable mechanism for auditing these zones to ensure they behave as a delegation-only zone.
 This creates an attractive target for malicious use of these zones - either by their owners or through coercion.

-   This document defines a mechanism for zone owners, at DNSKEY creation time, to indicate they will only delegate the remainder of the tree to lower-level zones, allowing easier delegation policy verification, logging and auditing of DNS responses they serve.
+   This document defines a mechanism for zone owners to create DNSKEY that indicate they will only delegate the remainder of the DNS tree to lower-level zones.
+This allows for easier delegation policy verification, logging and auditing of DNS responses served by their infrastructure.

-   This document introduces a new DNSKEY flag allowing zone owners to commit that the zone will never sign any DNS data aside from records at the zone apex and child delegation records, and if any such signed data is encountered by validating resolvers, that this data should be interpreted as BOGUS.
+   Specifically, this document introduces a new DNSKEY flag allowing zone owners to commit to only signing records relating to delegation.

-Wouters & Hardaker     Expires September 11, 2019               [Page 2]
+Wouters & Hardaker      Expires October 30, 2020                [Page 2]

-Internet-Draft           Delegation Only DNSKEYs              March 2019
+Internet-Draft           Delegation Only DNSKEYs              April 2020

+   If a DNSSEC validator discovers any non-delegation zone data signed by a flagged key, this data can be interpreted as BOGUS.

 2. Terminology